Meet The Counseling Services Staff

 B.A., Psychology, Women’s Studies, & History, University of Massachusetts, Amherst

-Dr. de Blieck has worked in college counseling centers for more than 8 years.
+Dr. de Blieck has worked as a psychologist in college counseling centers for more than 10 years.
 She completed an internship in clinical psychology at the State University of New York, Buffalo Counseling Services, and a post-doctoral fellowship at the University of California, Merced Counseling & Psychological Services.
 Prior to coming to Cal Poly, Dr. de Blieck served as the Assistant Director, Outreach Coordinator, and Interim Director of Training at UC Merced Counseling & Psychological Services.

-Dr. de Blieck currently serves as Counseling Services’ Trauma Specialist.
-She has specialized training in trauma, particularly related to sexual and interpersonal/relational/familial violence and abuse, and prior graduate school, worked for 3 years as a certified rape crisis/domestic violence counselor.
-In addition, Dr. de Blieck has specialized training in working with the following student concerns: crisis intervention, eating disorders, anxiety disorders, obsessive-compulsive spectrum disorders, ADHD, and learning disabilities.
-She especially enjoys working with women’s issues, LGBT issues, students with disabilities, and first-generation college students.
+Dr. de Blieck currently serves as the trauma treatment coordinator at Counseling Services, and is certified by the International Association of Trauma Professionals as a Level II Clinical Trauma Professional (C-PTSD).
+She has specialized training in treating survivors of sexual and interpersonal violence and abuse, and prior to graduate school, worked for 3 years as a certified rape crisis/domestic violence counselor.
+In addition, Dr. de Blieck has training in working with the following student concerns: obsessive-compulsive spectrum disorders, anxiety disorders, eating disorders, and crisis intervention.
+She also enjoys working with women's issues, LGBT issues, students with disabilities, and first-generation college students.

-Dr. de Blieck has training in feminist, cognitive-behavioral, and client-centered treatment approaches.
+Dr. de Blieck approaches treatment from a combined cognitive-behavioral, client-centered, and feminist treatment approach.
 Her interest and training in social justice allows her to adopt a context-specific, strength-based approach with clients.
 She believes that the larger social environment is especially relevant to the struggles that students face, and encourages clients to build on their existing skills in order to meet these challenges.

-Dr. de Blieck encourages all students to engage in self-care, and for fun enjoys knitting, bike riding, and frequenting the local dog park with her basset hound, Sherman.
+Dr. de Blieck encourages all students to engage in self-care, and for fun enjoys knitting, bike riding, and frequenting the local dog park with her basset hound.

 M.S., Clinical Psychology, Pacific University